task-proxemics/XLeRobot/README.md

 ## My Visions

-Just in case you haven't get bored by all of these, here's [my visions for the future of XLeRobot, embodied AI, open source projects, even humanity and beyond](My_visions.md).
+Just in case you haven't get bored by all of these, here's [**My Visions**](My_visions.md) for the future of XLeRobot, embodied AI, open source projects, even humanity and beyond.